A junior employee joins your team: smart, credentialed, eager to contribute.

 Deliberate exposure to complexity

-AI handles routine work.
-That leaves the complicated stuff for humans.
+AI handles more routine work.
+That leaves more complicated work for humans.

-Which means junior employees are now working on harder problems earlier in their careers.
-They're not ready for it yet.
+Which means junior employees may encounter harder problems earlier in their careers.
+They're not always ready for it yet.

 The solution isn't to slow them down.
 It's to scaffold the complexity.